 Who do I contact to certify my BSC?

-The University has a contract with Precision Air Technology (PAT) for BSC certification, repair, and decontamination.
-Email PAT to submit a work request.
+The University has a contract for BSC certification, repair, and decontamination.
+Email TSS to submit a work request.